Automation12 min read

 Q4: Can I buy the robot after renting?
 Frequently, yes.
 Many contracts include buyout options after 24–36 months at a negotiated price (often 30–50% of remaining term value + depreciation).

 Q5: Is RaaS cheaper than hiring people?
-Depends.
-RaaS runs $3K-$6K/month vs. $4K-$5K/month for one full-time factory worker.
+It depends.
+RaaS runs $3K–$6K/month vs. $4K–$5K/month for one full-time factory worker.
 RaaS wins on consistency, safety, and 24/7 availability, but loses on adaptability.
-Ideal use case: replace overtime labor or bottleneck shifts.
+The ideal use case is replacing overtime labor or bottleneck shifts.

 Last updated: March 18, 2026.
 Market data and pricing current as of Q1 2026.